aetperf/aetperf.github.io/_posts/2019-04-24-GPU-Analytics-Ep-1,-GPU-installation-of-OmniSci-on-AWS.md

 ## Test OmniSci

-Let's insert some data to check that everything is working well!
+Let's insert some data to check that everything is working fine!
 A convenient script has been installed in order to load some data into the database:

 ```bash